cwatley/codecademyProjects/mixed-messages/readme.md

 * Pulled a list of S&P 100 from Wikipedia, formatted/concatenated in Excel to be nested array of [total array ['ticker symbol', 'company name'], ...]
 * Added whether bid or ask, price, and number of shares randomizer.
 * Added magic 8 ball phrases
-* put it all together with lookIntoTheEightBall function
+* Put it all together with lookIntoTheEightBall function